axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

 ---

 <div style="display:none;">
- <p>Dictatorships are held together by the very people that they oppress.
-They spring from historical roots and ideology and become a huge power block.
-Looked at it this way, businesses are dictatorship and <em>The Power of Powerless</em> analysis applies to them as well.</p>
+ <p>Dictatorships are held together by historical roots, ideology, and the very people they dominate.
+Looked at it through this lense, businesses are dictatorship and <em>The Power of Powerless</em> analysis applies to them as well.</p>
 </div>

 <h1>&nbsp;</h1>
- <p>Dictatorships are held together by historical roots, ideology-as-securalized-religion, and the very people they dominate.
+ <p>Dictatorships are held together by historical roots, ideology, and the very people they dominate.
 Looked at it through this lense, businesses are dictatorship and <em>The Power of Powerless</em> analysis applies to them as well.</p>

 <h1>The Power of Dictatorships</h1>
  <p>In October 1978, Václav Havel, the Czech dramatist and then political dissident, published <em>The Power of the Powerless</em>.
 Twenty years later the Velvet Revolution brought a bloodless transition of power to the country and Havel as President.<sup id="bm01"><a href="#en01">1&nbsp;</a></sup></p>